inkytonik/skink-dashboard/README.md

 * In metrics tab, select metric such as `skink.*.*.*.*.result`.
 * In display tab, specify display style.
 Points style is good for checking the data.
 * Select "Back to dashboard" in top tool bar.

+#### Matt's server

+Matt is running a Grafana instance at MQ internal address 10.46.35.0.
+We are importing data to that instance when we have it.

+    csvtodata <CSV file> | import 10.46.35.0

+#### Dashboard definitions

+Grafana can export dashboard definitions as JSON.
+We will be putting useful ones in the dashboards folder of this repository so you can import them into your Grafana instances if you want.
+For example, `dashboards/ReachSafety-Loops.json` contains a dashboard that can be used to visualise the data for the ReachSafety-Loops category of the SV-COMP.